evidence-dev/docker-devenv/README.md

     "user": "yourUsername"
 }
 ```

-If your database is hosted externally (e.g on the cloud), you'll have to ensure your docker container has permissions to access the outside world.
+* If your database is hosted externally (e.g on the cloud), you'll have to ensure your docker container has permissions to access the outside world.

-## Stopping the running container
+### Stopping the running container
-Abort the terminal window  using `CTRL+C` or use the Docker [command line](https://docs.docker.com/engine/reference/commandline/stop/) or Docker Desktop to stop the running container.

-## Building and running the image locally
+* `docker ps` to list all running containers, and copy the container ID of the running Evidence development environment container, and then run `docker stop <container-id>`.

+## Development notes
-* This only applies to the development of this Docker image.
+This section only applies if you are contributing to this project.

+### Testing the image locally
 ```
 docker build -t <image-name> . cd <path-to-your-evidence-project-root>